xcore/sc_usb_device/app_custom_bulk_demo/doc_quickstart/quickstart.rst

 Run the Application
 -------------------

-Now that the application has been compiled, the next step is to run it on the Slicekit Core Board using the tools to load the application over JTAG into the xCORE multicore microcontroller.
+Now that the application has been compiled, the next step is to run it on the sliceKIT Core Board using the tools to load the application over JTAG into the xCORE multicore microcontroller.

    #.
 Click on the ``app_custom_bulk_demo`` item in the Project Explorer pane and then